-You will find us nestled in the heart of the tiny tranquil hamlet of La Besse, which forms part of the Videix commune in the Haute Vienne department of the old Limousin region; which is now part of the much larger Nouvelle-Aquitaine region.
+You will find us nestled in the heart of the tiny tranquil hamlet of La Besse, which forms part of the Videix commune in the Haute Vienne department of the old Limousin region; which is now part of the much larger Nouvelle-Aquitaine.
 We are situated within the Perigord-Limousin Park Natural, an area designated for its outstanding beauty, wild life and natural sites.
-As well as being within this wonderful park we are also on the border of the National Nature Reserve astrobleme Rochechouart-Chassenon ~ many of the older buildings in this area are made of this special ‘meteorite’ impact-rock; including our gites.
+As well as being within this wonderful park we are also just inside of the National Nature Reserve astrobleme Rochechouart-Chassenon (Meteorite Reserve) Many of the older buildings in this area are made of this special ‘meteorite’ impact-rock; including our gites.

 We are perfectly situated for discovering more than just the Limousin as we sit on the Charente / Haute-Vienne border and are very close to the Dordogne (about 15minutes) allowing you to discover a whole lot more.
 The longer we live here, the more we are exploring ~ helped immensely by our great gite guests who keep finding places we didn’t even know existed!
 This is a perfect location for your Limousin holiday.

 Right on our doorstep and just minutes away are the very popular ‘Grand Lacs de Charente’ where you can do anything from swimming to sailing, to riding horses.
 The Haute-Charente has the largest lake area of Poitou-Charentes.
-With its deciduous forests & groves, its waters and its heritage, it makes this a land of welcome and rest ~ an ideal place to relax.
+With its deciduous forests & groves, its waters and its heritage, it makes this a land of welcome and rest ~ an ideal retreat to relax and recuperate.